Concord-Europe/Concord-candidate-pack/README.md

 Why choose Concord Europe:
 -------------------

-:heavy_check_mark: Competitive salary and bonuses
+:heavy_check_mark: Competitive salary and bonuses.
-:heavy_check_mark: A culture and friendly atmosphere that can't be beat
+:heavy_check_mark: A culture and friendly atmosphere that can't be beat.
-:heavy_check_mark: Opportunity to work with a team of strong, high-performing international team of leading experts in the fields of AI, Advanced Analytics and Cloud-based product development
+:heavy_check_mark: Opportunity to work with a team of strong, high-performing international team of leading experts in the fields of AI, Advanced Analytics and Cloud-based product development.
 :heavy_check_mark: Excellent benefits: additional health insurance, access to Multisport card, free home Internet, Takeaway vouchers, birthday bonuses, additional courses and seminars.

 Send us your resume to jobs@concordeu.com.